guillermocalvo/test/docs/README.md

 - #USING
 - #WITH ... #USE

-### Implicit Resource Acquisition
+### Simple Resource Acquisition

-A #USING block allows you to automatically acquire and dispose of a resource, by supplying the name of the functions that must be called.
-The code block using the resource is free to throw exceptions.
+A #USING block allows you to automatically acquire and dispose of a resource.
+It is similar to a `for` statement, because it receives three comma-separated expressions that will be evaluated in order.

+- An "acquisition" expression that will try to acquire the resource.
+- A "test" expression that defines the condition for using the resource.
+- A "disposal" expression that will dispose of the resource.

+Both the three expressions and the code block that uses the resource are free to throw exceptions.

 @snippet pet-store.c using

-1. The resource `pet` will be acquired by calling `pet_find` with the supplied argument `id`.
+1. The resource will be acquired, using the expression `pet = pet_find(id)`.
-2. If `pet != NULL` then the #USING block will be executed.
+2. If the expression `pet != NULL` holds true, then the #USING block will be executed.
-3. The resource `pet` will be disposed of, by calling `pet_free`, no matter whether an exception happens or not.
+3. The resource `pet` will be disposed of, using the expression `pet_free(pet)`, no matter whether an exception happens or not.

 You can append #CATCH blocks to deal with exceptions that may happen during the manipulation of the resource.
 Just
 remember: by the time the #CATCH block is executed, the resource will already have been disposed of.